IBM/openshift-workshop-was/setup/README.md

 Congratulations!
 You've completed the lab setup.

 ## Next
-Please follow the link to do the first lab `Introduction to Containerization`:
+Please follow the instructions from the workshop host to get started on one of the labs available [here](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift)

+Most workshops use the following as first lab - but your workshop host may instruct you differently:

 - [Introduction to Containerization](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/HelloContainer)